Dark mode

 Energy value of one standard serving of a gainer (see below).

 Effective sports nutrition involves, among other things, counting the number of calories consumed.
 Thus, nutritional supplements, including gainers, must indicate the calorie content.
-The actual portion may not match the standard one, however, in this case, the nutritional value can be simply recalculated according to the simplest proportion.
+The actual portion may not match the standard one.
+However, the nutritional value can be simply recalculated according to the simplest proportion.

 Package